StikEMU/StikNES-Site/README.md

 - **Website Code and Assets**: Licensed under the [MIT License](https://github.com/StikEMU/StikNES-Site/blob/main/LICENSE).
 - **Skins**: All skins displayed on this website are proprietary and remain the exclusive property of their respective creators.
 Redistribution or modification of these skins is strictly forbidden without the explicit permission of the creators.
+- **Skin Takedown**: Please open an issue for any skin takedown requests.

 ## Adding Skins